-Originally from Lake Mills, Wisconsin, Mallory (she/her) has lived in Portland, ME for a little over a year, working at Portland Stage (Perseverance, Last Ship to Proxima Centauri, Sabina) and the Portland Theater Festival (Body Awareness, Pass Over, Pony).
+Originally from Lake Mills, Wisconsin, Mallory (she/her) has lived in Portland, ME since 2021, working at Portland Stage (Perseverance, Last Ship to Proxima Centauri, Sabina) and the Portland Theater Festival (Body Awareness, Pass Over, Pony).
 Mallory works behind the scenes as a stage manager (and virtual assistant for small businesses across the country) to help foster new ideas and create systems towards lasting positive change.
-When she’s not backstage in one capacity or another, she’s probably tending to her plants, enjoying an oat milk latte, or catching up with her family (and their pups!) back in WI.
-You can find out more about Mallory’s work at mallorytopel.com.
+When she’s not backstage in one capacity or another, she’s probably tending to her plants, enjoying an oat milk latte, or enjoying a yoga practice.

 Into the Woods, Jr.

-This fall, I have been stage managing an all ages production of Into the Woods, Jr. at First Parish Church in Saco, ME.
-I am so excited to be journeying back 'into the woods' with this fun and energetic cast!
+This past fall, I acted as stage manager for an all ages production of Into the Woods, Jr. at First Parish Church in Saco, ME.
+It was so fun to be journey back 'into the woods' with this fun and energetic cast!

 Portland Theater Festival